MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 The [update policy](update-policy.md) instructs Kusto to automatically append data to a target table whenever new data is inserted into the source table.
 The update policy's query runs on the data inserted into the source table.
 For example, the policy lets the creation of one table be the filtered view of another table.
 The new table can have a different schema, retention policy, and so on.

 By default, failure to run the update policy doesn't affect the ingestion of data to the source table.
-If the update policy is defined as transactional, failure to run the policy forces the ingestion of data into the source table to fail.
+If the update policy is defined as `IsTransactional`:true, failure to run the policy forces the ingestion of data into the source table to fail.

-> [!WARNING]
-> Some user errors can prevent any data from being ingested into the source table.
-For example, defining an incorrect query in the update policy.

 ## The update policy object